-Responsible mica – reflecting on our place in the industry
+Responsible Mica Initiative – reflecting on our place within the industry

 We were incredibly humbled recently to join the annual general meeting of the Responsible Mica Initiative.
 RMI is a global coalition which was established in 2017, on a foundation of work already done by its members to eliminate child labour and poor working conditions in the mica mining industry.

 Mica is mined in 35 countries.
 There is incomplete data in terms of which country mines the most, but it is generally accepted that India is one of largest exporters of mica.
 The “mica belt” – an area known for its significant share of Indian mica as well as for its mining industry – straddles Bihar and Jharkhand, and is prone to labour abuse.
 This region of India is incredibly poor and largely dependent on the mica industry, lacking enforcement of the laws needed to provide oversight and prevent abuse.

 RMI focuses on establishing a responsible and sustainable mica supply chain in India which is free from child labour and from unacceptable working conditions by 2022.
 To address the challenges surrounding the mining of mica, RMI implements three program pillars simultaneously: supply chain mapping and responsible workplace standards implementation, community empowerment, and legal frameworks.

 At Elmelin we have always maintained focus on our due diligence around suppliers and been aware of the challenges in the industry.
 However we realise that responsible sourcing is not just about meeting your legal requirements.
 We believe we will learn more and contribute to change in the industry through further engagement with RMI.